MariaDB Relies on Seravo

 With a great team behind him and the guidance of a purpose-driven vision, MariaDB grew out to be as successful as her older sister MySQL.
 Prominent MariaDB users include companies like ServiceNow, DBS Bank, Google, Mozilla, and the Wikimedia Foundation.
 The Foundation guarantees that there is a global contact point for collaboration and that the community can always rely upon MariaDB Server.

-All our hosting and upkeep plans come with proven speed and uncompromising security.
-Our datacenters cover half the globe (Europe, America, and Asia) to make sure that your page performs well wherever the visitors might be.
+All our WordPress hosting and upkeep plans come with proven speed and uncompromising security.
+Our datacenters cover half the globe to make sure that your page performs well wherever the visitors might be.
 Join us!